jonmiles/bootstrap-treeview/README.md

 Sets the default icon to be used on all nodes, except when overridden on a per node basis in data.

+### noDeselect
+Boolean.
+Default: false

+Set this to disable deselecting items.
+When a selected item is clicked, a selected event will be fired instead of deselecting the item.

 ### selectedColor
 String, [any legal color value](http://www.w3schools.com/cssref/css_colors_legal.asp).
 Default: '#FFFFFF'.